jasonwoodard/rustbelt/docs/rust-belt-output-guide.md

 # Rust Belt Output Guide

 This page explains how to interpret the JSON produced by `rustbelt solve-day` and how configuration options influence the itinerary.
+When stores declare `openHours`, the solver only visits them within those windows and omits closed locations.
 The examples reference the sample output below.

 ```json
 {